rickyxinruizhang/cleandata/CodeBook.md

 The first and second colume shows the subject number and the activity name, respectively.
 There are 30 subjects who took the records and there are six activity names called:

-1 WALKING,
+1 WALKING

-2 WALKING_UPSTAIRS,
+2 WALKING_UPSTAIRS

-3 WALKING_DOWNSTAIR,
+3 WALKING_DOWNSTAIR

 4 SITTING,
 5 STANDING,
 6 LAYING,